engber/GameBoard/ReadMe.md

   myGameBoard << "this line will be logged" << endl;
 ```

 The number of log lines can be configured using `setLogLineCount`.
+The lines that have been logged can be erased using `clearLog`.

 ## GameBoard Methods